 “The Lord Is my Shepherd, I Shall Not Want.”

-When David penned, “The Lord is my shepherd,” he is metaphorically comparing God to a shepherd.
+When David penned, “The Lord is my shepherd,” he was metaphorically comparing God to a shepherd.
 To understand God as a shepherd, we must understand the role of a shepherd.
+According to Wikipedia, a shepherd is one who tends, herds, feeds, or guards flocks of sheep.
 David was a shepherd in his youth and he protected, cared for, fed and shielded his sheep from harm.
-David saw the similarities of a shepherd and our Heavenly Father.
-Shepherds live with their sheep and literally lay down their lives for them as God literally surrounds us with divine protection.
-It was God’s divine protection over his life that reminded David of his role as a shepherd to his father’s sheep.
-It was God’s divine love that He sent His only son, Jesus, our Shepherd, to literally lay down his life for us on the cross.
-We were lost and He rescued us!
-Just as importantly, the Lord declares in Hebrew 13:5, ” I will never leave you nor forsake you.”
-(NKJV)
+David saw the similarities of an earthly shepherd and his Heavenly Father.
+He realized that his Heavenly Father cared for and loved him just like he cared for his flock.
+David lived with his sheep and literally laid down his lives for them.
+His role as a shepherd of his father’s sheep reminded David that God literally surrounds and engulfs us with his divine protection.

-Scriptures on God as Shepherd:
+Scripture Meditation on God as Shepherd:

-Psalm: 28:9 Save your people and bless your inheritance, be their shepherd also, and carry them forever
+Psalm: 28:9– Save your people and bless your inheritance, be their shepherd also, and carry them forever

-Psalm 79:13 So we your people and the sheep of your pasture will give thanks to you forever, to all generations we will tell of your praise.
+Psalm 79:13 — So we your people and the sheep of your pasture will give thanks to you forever, to all generations we will tell of your praise.

-Psalm 80:1 Oh, give ear, Shepherd of Israel, you who lead Joseph like a flock, you who are enthroned above the cherubim, shine forth!
+Psalm 80:1 — Oh, give ear, Shepherd of Israel, you who lead Joseph like a flock, you who are enthroned above the cherubim, shine forth!

-Psalm 100:3 Know that the Lord Himself is God: it is He who has made us and not we ourselves; we are His people and the sheep of His pasture.
+Psalm 100:3 — Know that the Lord Himself is God: it is He who has made us and not we ourselves; we are His people and the sheep of His pasture.